dotnet/iot/src/devices/Mpu9250/README.md

-# MPU9250 - 3 axis Gyroscope, 3 axis Accelerometer, 3 axis  Magnetometer and Temperature
+# MPU6500 - 3 axis Gyroscope, 3 axis Accelerometer and Temperature / MPU9250 - 3 axis Gyroscope, 3 axis Accelerometer, 3 axis Magnetometer and Temperature

+MPU6500 is a 3 axis Gyroscope, 3 axis Accelerometer and Temperature sensor that can be accessed either thru I2C or SPI.
+This implementation is only for I2C.
+The sensor can be found in various implementation but its main usage is in the MPU9250.

 MPU9250 is a 3 axis Gyroscope, 3 axis Accelerometer, 3 axis Magnetometer and Temperature sensor that can be accessed either thru I2C or SPI.
 This implementation is only for I2C.
 The sensor can be found in various implementation like [Grove](http://wiki.seeedstudio.com/Grove-IMU_9DOF_v2.0/) or [Sparkfun](https://www.sparkfun.com/products/13762).
+MPU9250 incorporate a MPU6500 and an AK8963.

 The Magnetometer used is an [AK8963](../Ak8963/README.md).
 It is managed thru the main MPU9250 and setup as a slave I2C.
 All operations go thru the MPU9250.